andeon/conky-simple/README.md

 Notes
 -----
 - Optimized to work with wireless connection.
-Edit the file and change variable wlan0 to eth0 and put # in front the line 159 "signal strength" to comment.
+The network setting may not suit for your environment. run `ifconfig` to get the name of device that you are currenty using, then change `wlan0` to it.
+If it's ethernet and put # in front the line 159 "signal strength" to comment.

 - Conky 2.0 have issue with $pre_exec variable check here: https://github.com/brndnmtthws/conky/issues/62